LoLei/home-remote/README.md

 2. `yarn build`
 3. `yarn start -p $PORT`

 The "server" needs to be the same system on which the player runs/the sound is controlled.
+Optional: Start this automatically via cron, systemd, your WM init service, etc.
+An example systemd unit file can be found in this repo.

 ### Phone/Tablet